Meal: Dinner

 Dinner usually refers to a significant and important meal of the day, which can be the noon or the evening meal.
 However, the term dinner can have many different meanings depending on the culture; it may mean a meal of any size eaten at any time of the day.
-Historically, it referred to the first large meal of the day, eaten around noon, and is still sometimes used for a noon-time meal, particularly if it is a large or main meal.
-For example, Sunday dinner is the name used for a large meal served after the family returned home from the morning's church services, and often based on meat that roasted while the family was out.
+Historically, it referred to the first big meal of the day, eaten around noon, and is still sometimes used for a noon-time meal, particularly if it is a large or main meal.
+For example, Sunday dinner is the name used for a large meal served after the family returned home from the morning's church services, and based on meat that roasted while the family was out.
+This term is still used to signify that Sunday dinner is special even if no longer preceded by attendance at church.

 The evening meal can be called tea when dinner, which is generally the largest of the day, is eaten in the middle of the day.

 Variations of dinner

 Full course dinner

 A full-course dinner is a dinner consisting of multiple dishes, or courses.
 In its simplest, English-based form, it can consist of three to five courses, such as appetizers, fish course, entrée, main course and dessert.
 The traditional courses and their order vary by culture.
 In the Italian meal structure, there are traditionally four formal courses: antipasto (appetizers), primo (the "first" course, e.g., a pasta dish), secondo (the "second" course, e.g., fish or meat), usually accompanied by a contorno (a side dish), and dolce ("sweets", or dessert).

-Many traditions conclude a formal meal with coffee, often accompanied with spirits, either separate or mixed in the coffee.
+Many traditions conclude a formal meal with coffee, sometimes accompanied with spirits, either separate or mixed in the coffee.